 As of April 11, 2019, the firmware has been updated to enable in-camera stitching of 8K 24fps video (previously, the video was 8K 20fps).

 3. A hybrid stitching approach.
 Some cameras use simple template based stitching which is fast but can only stitch correctly at one distance.
 Anything farther or closer will have stitching errors.
 Other 360 cameras use optical flow stitching for smoother stitching but it is very processor-intensive and time consuming.
 Pilot Era uses a hybrid stitching approach that Pisofttech claims to be comparable in accuracy to optical flow stitching but is much faster.
 In the demos we did, the stitching looked smooth for anything at least one meter away from the camera.
 The zenith also looked smooth because the Pilot Era’s lenses are pointed slightly upward, resulting is more overlap at the zenith.
 The nadir stitching was less smooth but was still decent.

 4. Stabilization.
-Pilot Era uses AI to stabilize the video in addition to an internal gyroscope.
+Pilot Era uses AI to stabilize the video in addition to an internal 9-axis IMU.

 5. Intuitive touchscreen controls.
 The Pilot Era has a color touchscreen with controls that are as intuitive as the controls on a smartphone camera.